 Build the Bridge Coalition A coalition of private industry and government advocating for a new I-10 Mobile River bridge and for widening the I-10 Bayway.
 The coalition seeks to alleviate congestion that negatively impacts travel along I-10 in Mobile and Baldwin counties.

-Business Retention & Expansion Committee Business Retention and Expansion studies key business and industry sectors to learn what existing businesses need to maintain and expand.
-The committee holds bimonthly meetings with knowledgeable speakers, and helps companies resolve problems and grow businesses in our area.
+Business Retention & Expansion Business First is a Business Retention and Expansion program that studies key business and industry sectors to learn what existing businesses need to grow and thrive.
+The group holds quarterly meetings with knowledgeable speakers, and helps companies pursue opportunities, resolve problems and grow businesses in our area.

 Chamber Chase Volunteers drive this “total resource development campaign” by recruiting new members, securing sponsorships for Chamber events, selling ads in Chamber publications and obtaining needed goods and services.
 The campaign officially runs May through mid-August but volunteers may be involved year round.
 Any employee of a Chamber company may participate.

 Chamber-Sponsored Travel The Chamber periodically presents leisure travel opportunities offering a chance to experience a foreign country with other Chamber members and individuals from the Mobile area.

 Governmental Affairs This group reviews and researches legislative priorities; develops the Chamber’s community legislative agenda; and makes issue and policy recommendations to the Chamber’s board of directors.
 Involved members should have responsibility for public policy-making within their organizations.
 Members may sign-up for either State or Federal Affairs.
 These sub-committees meet on an as-needed basis.